Women’s Health

 During these trips, students are afforded the opportunity to shadow local doctors, observe surgeries in a local operating theatre, participate in veterinary work and conduct research work that will help inform the expansion of our programs.

-Across the past two years HOLA has worked with students from the University of Denver and the University of Georgia.
-All proceeds generated by these trips go to funding and supplying HOLA sponsored doctors and providing much needed supplies to the Nicaraguan Ministry of Health.
+Over the past 3 years, HOLA has worked with students from the University of Denver the University of Georgia and the University of Maryland.
+All proceeds generated by these trips go to funding and supplying of HOLA sponsored doctors and providing much needed supplies to the Nicaraguan Ministry of Health.